What You Need to Know About Selling a House in California

 Some examples of cash buyers include:

 We Buy Houses investor groups: We Buy Houses operations typically buy homes at a discounted rate and generally seek out homes needing significant repairs.
-These companies can help sellers cash out quickly; many will cover a seller’s closing costs.
+They help sellers cash out quickly and many will cover a seller’s closing costs.

 And, of course, read any buying agreement carefully before signing.